PHT-Medic/documentation/pht_public_Documentation.md

 *Created:* xx/04/2021
 *Version:* 1.0.1
 ***
-The following will be an outline to provide detailed explanations about the steps which need to be done for the execution of each feature.
-These explanations should help the user understand how to use a feature and allow easy setup with no to little preknowledge.
+The following will be a documentation to provide detailed explanations about the steps which need to be done for the execution of each feature.
+These explanations are helping the user understand how to use a feature and allow easy setup with no to little preknowledge.
 ***
 ## Table of Contents